A Rare Adventure amidst Towering Mountains

 22. How long do we trek every day?
 What is the distance covered?

 Day 1 – You will be picked up from Dehradun railway station at 6.00 am.
-The drive to Gangotri will take 10-12 hours.
+The drive to Dharali will take 10-12 hours.

-Day 2 – The 8 km trek from Gangotri to Bhoj Kharak will take you around 5-6 hours.
+Day 2 – 1 hour drive to Gangotri.
+The 8 km trek from Gangotri to Bhoj Kharak will take you around 5-6 hours.

 Day 3 – Bhoj Kharak to Kedar Kharak is 4 km and will take around 5-6 hours to complete.